USMC Camp Lejeune – New River School Liaison Program & Resources

 - Separation from Parents

 If you would like to see if your child is eligible for MFLC services, please check out the eligibility form below.
-If your child is eligible and you would like our MFLC to provide services to your child, please download, sign and return the consent form below (we have both English and Spanish forms):
+If your child is eligible and you would like our MFLC to provide services for your child, please download, sign and return the consent form below (we have both English and Spanish forms):